turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 * Video Tutorial [Resume Optimization](https://www.jobscan.co/video-jobscan-tutorial)
 * Video Tutorial [LinkedIn Optimization](https://www.jobscan.co/video-linkedin-optimization)

+Next,

+To help you develop your resume, review the following [resume checklist](https://docs.google.com/document/d/1ll53JV8Jt5eveSjdvklUUNQfuYCzHV15TcoOzzk1iDY/edit).

+This checklist includes the following sections:
+* Front and Backend Technical Skills
+* Action Verbs for Technical Work
+* ATS-Friendly Resume Example

-##  Section 2: Overview on How to Build a Great Terminal Portfolio
+##  Section 2: How to Build a Great Terminal Portfolio

 Turing provides a space for professional portfolios on [our website](https://terminal.turing.edu).
 Employers come to this part of the site to find candidates and post job opportunities; this is where the job postings in the #job-hunt channel come from.